 The interview starts with this question.
 The best way to prepare for this question is to prepare a short description of yourself.
 Avoid personal details and give 2-3 sentences about your career path, how you applying for this job, ended up with this interview.
 You don’t give to be too detailed.

 2.Why do you want to work for this company?

-When the interviewer asks this question not only do, they want you to work for their company, but also want to know that what you know about the company.
+When an interviewer asks this question not only do they want you to work for their company, but also know that what you know about the company.
 This question test how well you know what the company does and how passionate you are about the work.
 Try to learn more about the company and its product and services.

 3.How did you hear about this job?